 - Redesigned interface for finding content—Usability improvements make it easier to browse and search ArcGIS Libraries when importing and adding layers and maps.

 - Option to ignore shapefile projection—If you have a Plus or ArcGIS Online account, you now have the option to specify whether to use your data's projection when defining a map extent from a shapefile or ignore it and use the default Web Mercator instead.
 You can turn this new option on or off in Settings or be prompted to choose each time.

 - Flash feature on map—When you use the Attributes tool in the Compilation window, you can use this new button to flash the selected feature on the map to help you confirm your selection.

 Version 1.5 October 2019

-- Installation—You can now download ArcGIS Maps for Adobe Creative Cloud directly from our website.
-We're introducing update notifications with this release, so in the future, when the next version becomes available, the extension will let you know so you can choose when to update to the latest.
+- Installation—You can now download ArcGIS Maps for Adobe Creative Cloud directly from the Esri website.
+Update notifications are introduced with this release, so in the future, when the next version becomes available, the extension will let you know so you can choose when to update to the latest.

 - Feature attributes and labels—Click a feature on the map to view its attributes and add respective labels as text layers.

-- Visualize routes—New analysis tool for displaying routes on the map between origin and destination points based on a selected travel mode, such as driving time and walking distance.
+- Visualize routes—Run a new analysis tool for displaying routes on the map between origin and destination points based on a selected travel mode, such as driving time and walking distance.